-Micrograms per liter (μg/l): Corresponds to one part of liquid in one billion parts of liquid (parts per billion - ppb).
-Pico curies per liter (pCi/L): A measure of the radioactivity in water.

-Nanograms per liter (ng/l): Corresponds to one part of liquid in one trillion parts of liquid (parts per trillion - ppt).

-Pico curies per liter (pCi/L): A measure of the radioactivity in water.
+Micrograms per liter ($\mu g/l$): Corresponds to one part of liquid in one billion parts of liquid (parts per billion - ppb).
+Nanograms per liter ($\mu g/l$): Corresponds to one part of liquid in one trillion parts of a liquid (parts per trillion - ppt.
+Pico curies per liter ($\mu g/l$): A measure of the radioactivity in water.

 Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.